Where to see Danish design in Copenhagen and Aarhus

 This isn’t your typical art museum.
 It’s perched right on the coast, with huge windows overlooking the sea, and it’s built in a way that makes it feel like the art, the architecture, and the landscape are all part of the same experience.
 You’ll be walking through a quiet gallery one minute, then suddenly outside in a sculpture park surrounded by trees the next.

 The museum’s layout is long and low, with glass corridors that connect different wings.
 It almost feels like walking through someone’s home (if that someone was deeply stylish and had access to world-class art).
-Every corner invites you to pause.
-You’re never rushed through.
-And that calm, spacious feeling is 100% by design.
+Every corner invites you to pause, and that calm, spacious feeling is 100% by design.

 Inside, the exhibitions range from bold contemporary installations to work by artists like Giacometti, Yayoi Kusama, Louise Bourgeois, and Picasso.
 It changes often, but the curation is always strong.